gregogalante/evnt/README.md

         _product: @product
       )
     rescue
-      throw 'Sorry, there was an error', code: 500 end end
+      stop 'Sorry, there was an error', code: 500 end end